Ranganathan Street: Commercial shops

 Some of the commercial shops established in Ranganathan street include Saravana Stores, Jeyachandran Textile and Jewellery, Rathna Stores, and Textile India, among others.
 The street is a famous icon of T. Nagar and due to its proximity to Mambalam railway station, people from all parts of Chennai and Tamil Nadu flock to Ranganathan Street for shopping, especially during festive seasons.

 In popular culture

-The critically acclaimed 2010 Tamil film Angaadi Theru focuses on the bad working conditions, faced by workers, working in stores on the Ranganathan street.
+The street appears in various Tamil films, including Santosh Subramaniam (2008).
+In particular, the critically acclaimed 2010 film Angaadi Theru focuses on the bad working conditions in stores on the Ranganathan street.